flyshark/jhu-cs318.github.io/project/setup.md

 Besides the lab machines, you may want to work on the projects on your own machines to be more productive.
-This page contains instructions to help you with the setup of the core development environment needed for Pintos.
+This page contains instructions to help you with the setup of the core development environment needed for Pintos on your own machines.
 They are intended for Unix and Mac OS machines.
 If you are running Windows, we recommend you to run a virtual machine with Linux or you will have to setup [Cygwin](http://www.cygwin.com) first.
 This guide, and the course in general, assumes you are familiar with Unix commands.